 Creating an Interlink

 Interlinks are links that are on a blog and directed to other articles or posts on the blog itself.
 The main function of interlinking is to make it easier for search engine bots to crawl and index all posts and pages on a website or blog.
-In addition, interlinking can also reduce the bounce rate of a blog and make the article readers gain more knowledge that is presented in a blog.
+Also, interlinking can reduce the bounce rate of a blog and make the article readers gain more knowledge that is presented in a blog.

 Installing an SEO Plugin